 At the same time, maybe you don’t need to compress your recordings.
 Knowing that YouTube will still rob you of a significant amount of video quality during the upload, you will want to save as much of it as you can at the encoding stage by applying as little compression as possible.
-In this case, there is really no big difference between ShadowPlay and OBS.
+In this case, there is really no big difference between ShadowPlay vs. OBS recordings.

-We’ve already touched on this topic.
+We’ve already touched on the topic of NVIDIA ShadowPlay vs. OBS file sizes.
 Due to OBS’ compression possibilities, you can reduce output file sizes significantly.
-As for the file format, keep in mind that ShadowPlay uploads all videos in MP4 by default, while OBS can use the GPU’s NVENC hardware encoder chip, which lets you select almost any kind of file/container supported in FFMPEG library as the output format.
+As for the file format, keep in mind that ShadowPlay uploads all videos in MP4 by default, while OBS can use the GPU’s NVENC hardware encoder chip, which lets you select almost any kind of file/container supported in the FFmpeg library as the output format.

-OBS and ShadowPlay are great, but maybe you don’t need as many options as the first one, or you don’t have an Nvidia card to benefit from the second.
-If this is you, we invite you to try Gecata by Movavi, an easy-to-use program that has all the key functions you need to capture gameplay.
+OBS and ShadowPlay are great, but maybe you don’t need as many options as the first one, or you don’t have an NVIDIA card to benefit from the second.
+If this is you, we invite you to try Gecata by Movavi, an easy-to-use program that has all the key functions you need to stream and capture gameplay.

 - Record webcam and mic as well as your gameplay.

 - Stream on Twitch or any other platform.